-We have audited the annual financial statements of Groote Schuur Hospital Trust (the trust) set out on pages 8 to 20, which comprise the statement of financial position as at 31 March 2024, statement of financial performance, statement of changes in net assets and statement of cash flows for the year then ended, and the notes to the annual financial statements, including a summary of significant accounting policies.
+We have audited the annual financial statements of Groote Schuur Hospital Trust (the trust) set out on pages 8 to 21, which comprise the statement of financial position as at 31 March 2025, the statement of financial performance, the statement of changes in net assets, and the statement of cash flows for the year then ended, and notes to the annual financial statements, including a summary of significant accounting policies.

-In our opinion, the annual financial statements present fairly, in all material respects, the financial position of Groote Schuur Hospital Trust as at 31 March 2024, and its financial performance and cash flows for the year then ended in accordance with the Standards of Generally Recognised Accounting Practice (GRAP) and the requirements of the Public Management Act 1 of 1999.
+In our opinion, the annual financial statements present fairly, in all material respects, the financial position of Groote Schuur Hospital Trust as at 31 March 2025, and its financial performance and cash flows for the year then ended, in accordance with the Standards of Generally Recognised Accounting Practice (GRAP) and the requirements of the Public Finance Management Act (Act 1 of 1999).